acropacific/openvidu-sample-basic-plainjs/README.md

 If you open `http://127.0.0.1:8080` in two tabs, you can simulate two users talking together.
 You can open as tabs as you want, but you need a very powerful development machine to test 3 or more users.

 For now, it is not possible use the sample application from a different computer.

+## Sample application code

+This application is very simple.
+It has only 4 files:
+* OpenVidu.js: OpenVidu client.
+You don't have to manipulate this file.
+* app.js: Sample application main JavaScritp file.
+You can manipulate this file to adapt it to your necesities.
+* index.html: HTML file.
+It contains the HTML code for the form to connect to a videoconference and for the videoconference itself.
+You can manipulate this file to adapt it to your necesities.
+* style.css: Some CSS classes to style HTML.
+You can manipulate this file to adapt it to your necesities.